reductstore/website/blog/2023-10-15-Implementing-open-source-ai-anomaly-detection/index.md

 Keep in mind that masks are for testing, not training.
 Thus, only a few anomaly images are required for this.

 Afterward, you can train one of the Anomalib models and test its performance under simulated conditions.
-I would recommend [EfficientAd](https://arxiv.org/abs/2303.14535) or [FastFlow](https://arxiv.org/abs/2111.07677) for real-time applications, as they are significantly faster than other models as of October 2023.
-Additionally, you can explore [Anomaly Detection on Paper With Code](https://paperswithcode.com/task/anomaly-detection) to find the ideal model for your specific use case.
+I would recommend [**EfficientAd**](https://arxiv.org/abs/2303.14535) or [**FastFlow**](https://arxiv.org/abs/2111.07677) for real-time applications, as they are significantly faster than other models as of October 2023.
+Additionally, you can explore [**Anomaly Detection on Paper With Code**](https://paperswithcode.com/task/anomaly-detection) to find the ideal model for your specific use case.

-The easiest way to get started with Anomalib, is to clone their [repository from Github](https://github.com/openvinotoolkit/anomalib) and use the train script as follows:
+The easiest way to get started with Anomalib, is to clone their [**repository from Github**](https://github.com/openvinotoolkit/anomalib) and use the train script as follows:

 ```bash
 python tools/train.py --config <path/to/model/config.yaml> --model <model name>
 ```

 Sample config files are available in the repo, and it lets you set the paths of the folders containing your pictures for training and testing.
 Then, once your model is trained and validated, you can use the inference script to test it under simulated conditions on a single image or a folder of images.
-For example, with [PyTorch](https://pytorch.org/), you can run the inference script as follows:
+For example, with [**PyTorch**](https://pytorch.org/), you can run the inference script as follows:

 ```bash
 python tools/inference/torch_inference.py \